-The Ag Water Network was created by Colorado Cattlemen's Association and the Partners for Western Conservation to help 'keep agricultural water connected with agricultural land.'
+The Ag Water Network was created in 2015 by Colorado Cattlemen's Association and the Partners for Western Conservation to help 'keep agricultural water connected with agricultural land.'
 Water used by agriculture provides an abundance of food, fiber and fuel.
-Colorado's farms and ranches also supply open space, wildlife habitat and other ecosystem services at no cost to citizens.
+Colorado's farms and ranches also supply open space and scenic beauty, wildlife habitat, groundwater recharge and other ecosystem services at no cost to citizens.

 Colorado's Water Plan, which was released in November 2015, indicates that as much as 700,000 irrigated acres could be dried-up statewide by 2050 through the purchase and transfer of water rights from irrigated agriculture to urban areas.
-This amount would represent over 1,000 square miles of irrigated farm and ranch land being dried up.
+This amount would represent over 1,000 square miles of irrigated farm and ranch land being permanently lost.

 The state water plan recognizes the economic, environmental and cultural value of Colorado's agriculture industry.
 It recommends increased water conservation and storage as the primary means of meeting future water demands.
 It also sets a goal of 50,000 acre-feet of ag water to be leased annually to the municipal and industrial sectors.
 The water plan refers to these leases between agriculture and other water interests as alternative transfer mechanisms (ATMs).

 ATMs enable producers to voluntarily lease a portion of their irrigation water for other uses, including municipal, industrial, recreational and to support aquatic life.
 Through leasing, ag water right holders maintain ownership of their water and land, but receive compensation for the water leased.